google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 <!--
 Line graphs can help estimate missing data points and find trends.

-This is much more useful visualization than the bar chart!
+This is a much more useful visualization than the bar chart!

 Why:
 * Shows a relationship between the two things that is relevant and helpful!
 * This relationship can now be fit mathematically
 * Now we can estimate missing points and make predictions!
-* We can use the meaningful ordering on the x axis to actually make a prediction, whereas bar charts are usually organized in decrementing order of size
+* We can use the meaningful ordering on the x-axis to actually make a prediction, whereas bar charts are usually organized in decrementing order of size.

-In general for data that could be well fit with a function (i.e. an x,y category where every x has just one correlating y value that strongly correlate in a mathematical way) a line graph is a fantastic choice.
+In general for data that could be well fit with a function (i.e. an x,y category where every x has just one correlating y value that strongly correlate in a mathematical way), a line graph is a fantastic choice.
 It allows you to make inferences on what values would be that weren’t in the original dataset, expanding your ability to analyze your data.

 Image Details:
 * [line-chart.png](http://www.google.com): Copyright Google